RKinDLab/Reach_alpha_Blue_heavy_Sim/doc/userdoc.rst

     The ``joint_state_publisher_gui`` provides a GUI to generate  a random configuration for rrbot.
 It is immediately displayed in *RViz*.

-2. To start *RRBot* example open a terminal, source your ROS2-workspace and execute its launch file with
+2. To start *reach alpha 5* example open a terminal, source your ROS2-workspace and execute its launch file with

    .. code-block:: shell